 Do something because you actually want to.
 It’s OK to skip that Zoom party to take a breath or to enjoy the evening solo.
 Taking breaks and prioritizing your needs are ways to practice self-care!
-Try listening to your favorite podcast or taking a relaxing bath or shower.
+Try listening to your favorite podcast, cooking up a nourishing snack, or taking a relaxing bath or shower.

 If you’re lucky enough to have a pet, this is a great time to rely on them for companionship.
 A little physical touch can increase your levels of dopamine and serotonin, hormones that help improve your mood and relieve stress.

-Plus, if you have a dog that needs to be walked, it’s a great excuse to get your daily dose of fresh air.
+Plus, if you have a dog that needs to be walked, that’s a great excuse to get your daily dose of fresh air.

 Working out causes your brain to release endorphins, which are neurochemicals that boost your mood.
 Those endorphins can lead to a euphoric feeling (what some might call a “runner’s high”).
 Exercising also burns the stress hormone, cortisol.
 Your cortisol level rises when you’re stressed, which can increase anxious feelings.

-Even if you can’t go out for a run or walk, there are a ton of exercises you can do at home!
+Even if you can’t go out for a run or walk, there are tons of exercises you can do at home!
 If you’re looking for a sense of community in your fitness routine, many studios and gyms are offering live online workouts.

 Be gentle with yourself and remember that not every moment of your day has to be planned out.
 Check in with your emotional and mental states and let yourself feel whatever you’re feeling.
-Remember to take deep breaths and allow yourself to rest and recover.
+Remember to take deep breaths and let yourself rest and recover.

 A common misconception about meditation is that you have to stay perfectly still and quiet for a certain amount of time.
-But there are actually a ton of ways you can mediate, such as by walking or mindfully listening to music.
+But there are actually tons of ways you can mediate, such as by walking or mindfully listening to music.

 According to a 2017 review of studies, yoga is linked to better regulation of the sympathetic nervous system (i.e., the physical symptoms associated with anxiety, like elevated heart rate and chronic illness).